yonkahlon/Zenject/README.md

 Note that you can use these helper method without actually calling `Container.Install<ExecutionOrderInstaller>` as well.

-Note that any ITickables, IInitializables, or IDisposable's that are not assigned a priority are automatically given the priority of zero.
+Note that any ITickables, IInitializables, or `IDisposable`'s that are not assigned a priority are automatically given the priority of zero.
 This allows you to have classes with explicit priorities executed either before or after the unspecified classes.
 For example, the above code would result in 'Foo.Initialize' being called before 'Bar.Initialize'.
 If you instead gave it 100 instead of -100, it would be executed afterwards.

 Note also that classes are disposed of in the opposite order.
 This is similar to how Unity handles explicit script execution order.